Islam in Denmark

 Islam in Denmark, being the country's largest minority religion, plays a role in shaping its social and religious landscape.
-According to a 2020 analysis by Danish researcher Brian Arly Jacobsen, an estimated 256,000 people in Denmark — 4.4% of the population — were Muslim in January, 2020.
+According to a 2020 analysis by Danish researcher Brian Arly Jacobsen, an estimated 256,000 people in Denmark—4.4% of the population—were Muslim in January, 2020.
+However, according to figures reported by the BBC in 2005, about 4.8% of the Danish population at the time are Muslim (around 270,000 Muslims of 5.6 million).
 The figure has been increasing for the last several decades due to multiple immigration waves involving economic migrants and asylum seekers.
 In 1980, an estimated 30,000 Muslims lived in Denmark, amounting to 0.6% of the population.

 The majority of Muslims in Denmark are Sunni, with a sizeable Shia minority.
 Members of the Ahmadiyya community are also present in Denmark.
 In the 1970s Muslims arrived from Turkey, Pakistan, Morocco and the former Yugoslavia (mainly Bosnia) to work.
 In the 1980s and 90s the majority of Muslim arrivals were refugees and asylum seekers from Iran, Iraq, Somalia and Bosnia.
 In addition, some ethnic Danes have converted to Islam; In 2017, close to 3,800 Danish Muslims were converts to the religion.
+According to a survey by Aarhus University, the number of mosques is on a steady upward trajectory, rising from 115 in 2006 to 161 in 2017 —an increase of 40%.